MediaComem/comem-webdev/subjects/git/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-As expected, the changes we did not stage are still **uncommitted**.
 Let's fix that:

 ```bash
 $> git add .
 $> git commit -m "New lines in hello.txt and hi.txt" [master dfc6c75] New lines in hello.txt and hi.txt
  2 files changed, 2 insertions(+)